Plan B: New ${Z^\prime}$ models for $b\rightarrow sl^+l^-$ anomalies: Fits

 We show the $\chi^2$ improvement with respect to the SM in Fig.~\ref{fig:chisq} as a function of the $U(1)_{X}$ electron charge divided by the muon charge, $X_e/X_\mu$.
 All fit outputs that we present are approximately only sensitive to this ratio of charges aside from the value of the best-fit gauge coupling $g_{Z^\prime}$ and the mixing angle $\theta_{sb}$: these are sensitive to the value of $X_\mu$ itself, and shall be presented here for the default value of 10 for this variable\footnote{Notice that because $X_\tau$ depends upon $X_\mu$ and $X_e$ separately, the predicted rates for $b\rightarrow s \tau^+ \tau^-$ also depend upon their individual values and not just their ratio.
 Since there currently is no measurement of such rates, we do not present them here.}.
-The 23 measurements of LFU observables prefer $X_e/X_\mu=1$ to values of the ratio that are below 0, where a $\chi^2$ of 2 higher than in the SM is evident.
+The 23 measurements of LFU observables prefer $0.2 \leq X_e/X_\mu\leq 1.2$ to 95$\%$ CL.
 The LEP-2 constraints pass through the origin, since $X_e=0$ decouples the $Z^\prime$ from electron pairs, meaning that the tree-level predicted cross-sections are identical to those of the SM\@.
-A `LEP´ $\chi^2$ contribution of up to 1 higher than that of the SM is possible in the domain $X_e/X_\mu \in [-2,2]$ best fits.
-On the other hand, the `quarks' set of observables, which contains angular distributions of $B \rightarrow K^\star \mu^+ \mu^-$ decays and of branching ratios in different bins of di-muon invariant mass squared, enjoys a larger effect, improving $\chi^2$ on the SM value by over 9 units in the domain taken.
-Adding all effects together in the `global' fit, we see that in fact $X_e/X_\mu$ of around 1/2 is preferred.
-Both $X_e=0$ and $X_\mu=X_e$ are within the 95$\%$ CL preferred region $-0.4 < X_e/X_\mu < 1.3$ (however, neither is within the 68$\%$ CL region).
+On the other hand, the `quarks' set of observables, which contains angular distributions of $B \rightarrow K^\star \mu^+ \mu^-$ decays and of branching ratios in different bins of di-muon invariant mass squared, enjoys a larger effect, improving $\chi^2$ on the SM value by over 35 units in the domain taken.
+Adding all effects together in the `global' fit, we see that in fact $0.3 < X_e/X_\mu < 1.1$ is within the 95$\%$ CL preferred region.